edsandorf/obfuscatoR/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs

+There were 2 NOTES:
+* New e-mail address for maintainer.
+* 'et al.' in reference in DESCRIPTION is flagged as possibly mis-spelled

 ## Downstream dependencies
 There are currently no downstream dependencies for this package